Impact on insurers from Britain's vote to leave the EU

 Bermuda-domiciled insurer XL Catlin (XL.N) said its UK business XL Insurance Company SE has branches across Europe and also operates under the "Societas Europaea" structure.

-(Compiled by Carolyn Cohn and Noor Zainab Hussain; Editing by Keith Weir)
+(Compiled by Carolyn Cohn and Noor Zainab Hussain; Editing by Keith Weir and Alexander Smith)